 Based on the sum of new cases over previous 14 days.
 Data indicates most infections last about 14 days.
-The Infection Level continues to fall this week.
-The Infection Level is now at the same place that it was in mid-August.
+The Infection Level continues to fall for the sixth week.
+The Infection Level is at the same place that it was in early-August.
 Too soon to celebrate as the level is still high.

-Source: Health.Com Article "How Long Does Coronavirus Last"
+Source: Health.Com Article "How Long Does Coronavirus Last" Return to Table of Contents 3 Infection Level in U.S. (14-days New Cases per 100,000 People)

+The long-term look at Infection Level shows that we have now dropped to the level that we achieved in February on the way down.
+Infection levels now below 400 per 100,000 (0.4%).
+Infection Level in US (14 days Reported New Cases per 100,000 People)

+Two states now report being below 200 per 100,000.
+Seventeen states are still above 500, down from twenty last week.
+This week, forty-four states had a decrease in Infection level.

+CMMP

 Return to Table of Contents

-3

-CMMP Infection Level in U.S. (14-days New Cases per 100,000 People)

-The long-term look at Infection Level shows that we may have peaked at about two-thirds the level of the last surge.
-Infection levels are still high on the average in the U.S.

-Infection Level in US (14 days Reported New Cases per 100,000 People)
+5

-No states report being below 200 per 100,000.
-Thirty-three states are still above 500.
-This week, twentyone states had a decrease in Infection level.
-Return to Table of Contents Current Reported Infection Level Top 10 Most Populous States
+Current Reported Infection Level Top 10 Most Populous States

 Seven of these ten states showed continuing decreases in Infection Level this week.
-Pennsylvania and New York stayed the same and Michigan increased.
-Florida and California now report Infection Levels under 500.
-Texas North Carolina and Georgia are still over 500.
+Michigan increased.
+New York and Pennsylvania held steady.
+Florida, Illinois and California again report Infection Levels under 300.
+Pennsylvania, Ohio and Michigan are over 500.
 Daily New Infection Rate in US [NIR] (percentage of last two week's cases, rolling 7-day average)

 No Growth Level: If new infections in the US remain below 7.14%, the number of cases of COVID will shrink over time in the US.

-The average U.S. New Infection Rate (NIR) is now well below the 7.14% No Growth level which means further decreases are likely in the coming week.
-The NIR increase suggests that the decrease may be getting smaller in the near future.
-The impact, if any, from the widely reported vaccine mandates will take 4 to 6 weeks to manifest.
+The average U.S. New Infection Rate (NIR) has now held below the 7.14% No Growth level for four weeks.
+The impact, if any, from the widely reported vaccine mandates should appear soon.